olin/studentgovernment/bylaws.md

 4. Director of Student Activities
 5. Director of Clubs and Organizations
 6. Director of Service
-7. Chair of the Honor Board
-8. Vice Chair of the Honor Board

 The following positions are elected in the second spring election cycle: